geoffwilliams@home:~$

 The accuracy of time measurement in 1000 AD was limited by the available technology and the understanding of astronomy and mechanics at the time.
 It’s important to remember that the concept of precise minutes and seconds as we understand them today did not exist in the same form during this period.
 Time was often measured in broader intervals, and the exact time of day was not as crucial for most daily activities as it is in modern society.

-values in the Middle Ages are not scientifically definabledate-time
+• date-time values in the Middle Ages are not scientifically definable

 How can we fix this?